SelfMemory/SelfMemory/plan.md

 ------------------------------------

 Perfect!
-After analyzing Mem0's codebase, I can now see exactly what they have in their closed source platform.
-Here's what Mem0 likely has in their `api.mem0.ai` service that's missing from open source:
+After analyzing selfmemory's codebase, I can now see exactly what they have in their closed source platform.
+Here's what selfmemory likely has in their `api.selfmemory.ai` service that's missing from open source:

-## **What Mem0's Closed Source Platform Contains**
+## **What selfmemory's Closed Source Platform Contains**

-Based on the code analysis, here's what they have behind `api.mem0.ai`:
+Based on the code analysis, here's what they have behind `api.selfmemory.ai`:

 ### **1. Multi-Tenant Architecture**
 - **Organizations & Projects**: Full org/project hierarchy with member management